Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum DrawDown of -18.9 days in the last 5 years of Travelers, we see it is relatively greater, thus better in comparison to the benchmark SPY (-24.5 days)
+• Looking at the maximum drop from peak to valley of -18.9 days in the last 5 years of Travelers, we see it is relatively larger, thus better in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: